rafauel/rafauel/README.md

 📫 Resident in the city of São Paulo/SP - Brasil

+👨‍👩‍👦 I have a son and a wife.

+💬 Ask me about ...
 <!--
 **rafauel/rafauel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.